CDCgov/tostadas/docs/user-guide/wastewater_guide.md

 - **SRA submission** -- Submit each FASTQ file to SRA database and return an Accession ID

 !!! tip
-    We recommend that you use the singularity or docker profile if possible, and only use conda when containers are not an option.
+    The Singularity or Docker profile is recommended if possible.
+Use Conda only when containers are not an option.

 ## Prerequisites